 Seasoning

-Depending on the type of cheese used and the seasoning in your stock, your risotto may require a little salt.
+At the very least, you'll need a little salt and some pepper.
 Taste the risotto at the end of cooking and determine whether it needs seasoning.
 Add salt a little at a time and keep adjusting for flavor until you achieve the right balance.
+You can also stir in chopped, fresh herbs such as chives, thyme, rosemary, mint, or basil.
+Stir in fresh herbs just before serving.

 Extra Ingredients to Add to Risotto